Understanding the Spiritual

-Dr. Martyn Lloyd-Jones calls attention to John 3:9-13 at the beginning of his sermon.
-He reads from Christ’s late-night conversation with Nicodemus, a Pharisee and religious teacher.
+In this sermon on John 3:9–13 titled “Understanding the Spiritual,” Dr. Martyn Lloyd-Jones focuses on Christ’s late-night conversation with Nicodemus, a Pharisee and religious teacher.
 Dr. Lloyd-Jones poses a question: What are the reasons to study the character of Christ?
 The answer, he says, is simple.
 First, a Christian needs to see how the Lord dealt with another soul.
-Secondly, a believer needs to read Christ speaking of eternal destination.
+Secondly, a believer needs to read of Christ speaking of eternal destination.
 What does the Lord reveal about humanity’s eternal destination?
-A person cannot receive eternal life by his or herself.
-No, Dr. Lloyd-Jones says, only God can accomplish this.
+A person cannot receive eternal life by themselves.
+Dr. Lloyd-Jones reminds that only God can accomplish this.
 This is why Nicodemus could not understand what Christ said to him.
 He was of his own flesh.
 Nicodemus tried to meet the Lord as an equal, but no one can.
 There can be no philosophical debate with Christ, Dr. Lloyd-Jones says.
 For who has really seen the heavenly things Christ spoke about?
 No one except the Son.
 This is where other religions fail, Dr. Lloyd-Jones says.
-Other religions seek to understand God through man’s eyes.
+Other religions seek to understand God through human eyes.
 In Christianity, God reaches down to the sinner, offers His own Son for atonement, and gives whoever believes eternal life.

 Additional Scripture Translations